 Can I apply for licensure as an Advanced Practice Registered Nurse if my population foci do not have a certification examination at the post-graduate level?

 No, As of January 1, 2005 you must have taken a certification examination.

 When will I receive full licensure as an APRN?

-After you pass the certification examination and notify the board office that you have passed the certification examination you will be issued a full license if you have met all the other requirements.
+After you pass the certification examination and notification has been received in the board office that you have passed the certification examination, full license will be issued if you have met all the other requirements.